2021 Major Capital Fund Guidelines

-An increase in community preschool places is an expected outcome of a Minor Capital Works grant.
+An increase in community preschool places is an expected outcome of a Major Capital Works grant.

-Minor Capital Works grants must also contribute to the following outcomes:
+Approved funded providers must also contribute to the following objectives:

 - Maximise the number of community preschool places available.

-- Leverage funds from sources external to the Department, including private finance, charitable donations and other grants from state and federal government.
+- Where possible, leverage funds from sources external to the Department, including private finance, charitable donations and grants from state and federal government.

-- Ensure the continued operation of the service to deliver community preschool places throughout the five-year compliance period.
+- Ensure the continued operation of the service to deliver community preschool places throughout the ten-year compliance period.

 - Support ongoing management of the service in line with applicable regulatory requirements.

-Minor capital works projects must be completed and acquitted within 12 months of the funding agreement being executed.
+Major capital works projects must be completed and acquitted within 24 months of the funding agreement being executed.
 Funding agreements must be signed by an authorised officer in the applying organisation no later than four weeks after receipt.

-There are items that you can and cannot include in project cost estimates in your Minor Capital Works Fund application.
+There are items that you can and cannot include in project cost estimates in your Major Capital Works Fund application.
 The elements that cannot be funded by the grant must be covered by the service provider or other sources of funding.

-The Minor Capital Works Fund will not fund projects that:
+The Major Capital Works Fund will not fund projects that: